deurzen/nugget/README.md

 A nugget has the following fields:

 - **Title**: The name or description of the nugget.
-- **URI**: An reference to or identifier for the content of the nugget, such as a link.
+- **URI**: A reference to or identifier for the content of the nugget, such as a link.
 - **BODY**: The content of the nugget.
 - **SEQUENCE**: A sequence of commands associated with the content of the